LLNL/sundials/doc/ida/guide/source/Introduction.rst

 ``scripts/sundials_csv.py`` contains functions for parsing the comma-separated value output files.

+Added the function :c:func:`IDASetDetlaCjLSetup` to adjust the parameter that determines when a change in :math:`c_j` requires calling the linear solver setup function.

 The behavior of :c:func:`N_VSetKernelExecPolicy_Sycl` has been updated to be consistent with the CUDA and HIP vectors.
 The input execution policies are now cloned and may be freed after calling :c:func:`N_VSetKernelExecPolicy_Sycl`.